BND Hamburger Icon

 • PCI compliance fee: The payment card industry (PCI) has data security regulations to reduce the threat of identity theft and fraud.
 Many payment processors will help you stay compliant as part of setting up and maintaining your merchant account.
 Some processors charge PCI compliance fees for these services, but they aren’t always disclosed when you inquire about pricing.

 • PCI noncompliance fee: Some processors charge fees for businesses that do not comply with PCI standards.
-Usually, you have a few months after signing up to come into compliance, but if you fail to do so within that time frame, you could begin incurring PCI noncompliance fees.
+Usually, you have a few months after signing up to become compliant, but if you fail to do so within that time frame, you could begin incurring PCI noncompliance fees.

-• Batch fee: You might be charged a batch fee when you post a batch of new transactions – usually once or twice a day.
-These fees are often the same as your per-transaction fee, about 10-25 cents.
+• Batch fee: You might be charged a batch fee when you post a batch of new transactions, usually once or twice a day.
+These fees are often the same as your per-transaction fee — about 10 to 25 cents.

-• Address Verification Service fee: If you use AVS to confirm a cardholder’s address, the processor might charge this fee.
-AVS is a fraud-prevention measure most commonly employed by e-commerce businesses and companies that frequently perform keyed-in transactions.
+• AVS fee: If you use an AVS to confirm a cardholder’s address, the processor might charge this fee.
+AVS is a fraud-prevention measure that’s most commonly employed by e-commerce businesses and companies that frequently perform keyed-in transactions.

 • Cross-border fees: International transactions generally come with additional fees to cover the costs of exchanging currencies electronically.

-Some fees are unavoidable, but not all are common across credit card processors in the industry.
-Do your due diligence to ensure you aren’t caught up in bogus fees from an unethical payment processor.
+Some fees are unavoidable, but not all of them are common across credit card processors.
+Do your due diligence to make sure you are not surprised by high fees.

 Alternatives to merchant accounts

 • PayPal: PayPal processes credit cards, debit cards and bank transfer payments for online businesses on a fee-per-transaction basis.
-You’d set up a business PayPal account, and then receive coding to add a PayPal button on your website.
+You set up a business PayPal account and then receive coding to add a PayPal button to your website.

-• Low-volume processing: For small and mobile businesses, several providers enable low-volume credit card processing, including Intuit’s QuickBooks payment system, PayPal Here and Square.
+• Low-volume processing: For small and mobile businesses, several providers enable low-volume credit card processing, including Intuit’s QuickBooks payment system and Square.
 For more information, read our Square review.

-The bottom line is that if you want to accept your customers’ debit and credit cards, you need to secure a merchant or alternative account.
-In today’s world, most customers expect to pay with a credit or debit card; many don’t carry cash daily.
-Refusing to set up an account so you can accept these payment forms could upset your customers.
-Ultimately, not accepting credit cards can hurt your bottom line
+In today’s world, most customers expect to pay with a credit or debit card; many customers don’t even carry cash.
+Failing to accept these payment methods could upset your customers and hurt your bottom line

 author image